Sanji (One Piece): Critical response

 Dyler Crews wrote how "Sanji has all of the tangibles to be one of the undisputed best characters in the entire series.
 His origin, powers, and style make him an easy favorite among One Piece fans.
 Still, his strange obsession with women pushes other fans away.
 The lecherous hero is as foundational to the shonen manga genre as gaudy transformations.
 Sanji is the most visible in a long line of problematic and confounding characters to express this annoyingly immature personality type".

 Eric Vale's work with Sanji nominated him for the "Voice Actor of the Year" award in the Behind the Voice Actor Awards from 2015.
+Reviewing One Piece Film: Z, Kyle Millis praised Vale and Nami voice actress Luci Christian as "two of the best Voice Actors working today, and they deliver great work as usual."
 Daniel Dockery, a senior staff writer for Crunchyroll, argued that Sanji has one of the best character introductions in anime.
 Ritwik Mitra of GameRant placed Sanji as the best comedy relief character in shōnen anime, citing his attempts at courting women and conflicts with his crew mate Roronoa Zoro as a source of humor.
 Mitra adds that Sanji is also a significant part in "some of the most iconic non-comedy moments", which he believes to be reason for his popularity.
+Emma Jane-Betts calls Sanji "irreplaceable and a definite scene-stealer" due to his unique fighting skills and suaveness.

+Lucas Kloberdanz-Dyck assessed Sanji as the Straw Hat with the most character development, and Dylan Stevens-Foster called his backstory "one of the most tragic in the series."
+Sean Cubillas opined that Sanji feeding Gin despite the latter having no money was the moment "that defined Sanji's character and got everyone to fall in love with him."
+His fight against Jabra of CP9 is viewed as one of the best in the series.
+Sanji's role in the Whole Cake Island arc was well-received for revealing the backstory of his family, and his moral dilemma of having to choose between his loyalty to the Straw Hats and commitments to his family.

+Commentators have praised Taz Skylar's portrayal of Sanji in the live-action adaptation.
+Kirsten Carey praised the natural charm of Skylar as "a huge asset to the character", noting that his flirting was "backed up by his boyish earnestness."
+Jesse Lab opined that Skylar's performance was fine "but his introduction and characterization are rushed through so the show can set up its season finale".
+David Opie found Sanji to be overlooked compared to the other Straw Hats in the second season, and Lyra Hale wrote that she would have loved to have learned "a little bit more about Sanji and what this journey means for him."